Vipin-Sharma/MSG/.dev/README.md

 # Running Database

 ## Build image
-To run the demo you just need to build the image (from root directory):
+To run the demo you just need to build the image (from .dev directory):
 ```
 docker build -t test-db .
 ```